 Minimum preload – maximum thread friction and maximum under-head friction

 The joint in Figure 6-2 has no prevailing torque device.
 This is evidenced by the fact that the torque is zero when the preload is zero.
-Including a prevailing torque element would shift the curves to the right of this graph.
+Including a prevailing torque element shifts the curves to the right of this graph.

 Forces Induced by Thermal Fluctuation